 Your secret financial superhero: Section 75 laws mean your credit card provider must protect purchases over £100 for free, meaning you could get your money back if there's a problem.
-This little-known scheme's taken on much more importance this year as the coronavirus crisis has led to a spate of travel cancellations and now with holidays back on the cards, it's vital to know where you stand.
+This little-known scheme's taken on much more importance as the coronavirus crisis has led to a spate of travel cancellations and now with holidays back on the cards, it's vital to know where you stand.
 This guide takes you through your legal rights.